MolSSI/QCSchema/README.md

 # QC_JSON_Schema
 A JSON Schema for Quantum Chemistry

-The pupose of this schema is provide API like access to pre-existing quantum chemistry packages to enable more complex workflows.
+The purpose of this schema is to provide API like access to pre-existing quantum chemistry packages to enable more complex workflows.
 The core of this is to avoid parsing ASCII-based output files and place output variables, vectors, matrices in a consistent format that can be easily parsed.